dwave-examples/3d-bin-packing/README.md

 Note that:
+- all bins are of the same size

-- there are several number of cases of each size defined by `quantity`
+- there are several number of cases of each size defined by `quantity`.

 These additional parameters can be passed to `packing3d.py`: